Organic Organization: What It Is and How to Build One

 "There is no way we can define a structure for an organization which outlasts market changes because if the way people work is only driven by structure, then we will probably encounter situations in the market very quickly in three, four months' time for which our structure is not supportive." — Andrea Tomasini, CSO at Agile42

-The research also revealed something important: most successful companies operate somewhere between the two extremes.
-A 1990s study of Internet firms by researchers Sine, Mitsuhashi, and Kirsch found that hybrid approaches combining mechanical clarity in some areas with organic fluidity in others produced superior performance compared to purely mechanistic or organic models.
+The research supports this hybrid view.
+A 1990s study of Internet firms by researchers Sine, Mitsuhashi, and Kirsch found that hybrid approaches combining mechanistic clarity in some areas with organic fluidity in others produced superior performance compared to purely mechanistic or organic models.
+This aligns with how product teams should think about aligning structure with strategy: your organizational design should serve your strategic goals, not the other way around.

 No discussion of organic organizations in the product world is complete without addressing the Spotify model.
 When Spotify published its organizational approach in 2012, companies rushed to copy it.
 The promise was compelling: autonomous squads, minimal bureaucracy, and rapid innovation at scale.